MicrosoftDocs/windows-dev-docs/uwp/gaming/racing-wheel-and-force-feedback.md

 ## Run the InputInterfacing sample

-The [InputInterfacingUWP sample _(github)_](/samples/microsoft/xbox-atg-samples/inputinterfacinguwp/) demonstrates how to use racing wheels and different kinds of input devices in tandem, as well as how these input devices behave as UI navigation controllers.
+The [InputInterfacingUWP](https://github.com/microsoft/Xbox-ATG-Samples/tree/main/UWPSamples/System/InputInterfacingUWP) sample app on GitHub demonstrates how to use racing wheels and different kinds of input devices in tandem; as well as how these input devices behave as UI navigation controllers.

 ## Force feedback overview